mikezs/AoC-2022/README.md

 The idea is to use the example problems/solutions provided in the puzzles to do TDD, but sometimes there are no examples that allow TDD.

-There's a `config.swift` file hidden using git-secret.
+This project requires a `config.swift` file to be created.
 This is the format of the file:

 ```
 import Foundation